Want to buy bitcoin without getting ripped off?

 - Don’t need to verify identity with multiple companies (just Coinbase).

-- Coinbase attracts animosity from segments of the crypto-sphere.
+- Coinbase attracts animosity from segments of the crypto-sphere (for good reason).

 - Beginners might struggle with Coinbase Pro’s interface.

-Wirex allows you to buy bitcoin and other cryptocurrencies with debit cards, credit cards*, and UK bank transfers at excellent rates – usually about 1% above the real exchange rate.
+Wirex allows you to buy bitcoin and other cryptocurrencies with a debit card, credit card, or UK bank transfer at the real exchange rate.
+There’s just a flat fee of 1% when you buy bitcoin – regardless of the payment method.

 Wirex supports UK bank transfers (via the Faster Payment Service), which means that deposits are usually credited to your account in less than an hour.